OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:36

-“Teacher, which is the greatest commandment in the Law?”
+“Teacher, which commandment in the Law is the greatest?”

 ## Matthew 22:37